Beach House: 2015–2017: Depression Cherry and Thank Your Lucky Stars

 On January 31, 2017, the band announced a North American tour and revealed that they were putting together a collection of B-sides and rare cuts.
 The idea for a B-sides record came when the band realized how many non-album songs had been made over the years, and how hard it was to find and hear many of them.
 This compilation contains every song the band has ever made that does not exist on one of their records.
 On May 17, 2017, the band released "Chariot" as the lead single for the compilation album, which was revealed as B-Sides and Rarities.
-The song is one of the two on the album which were previously unreleased.
+The song is one of the two on the album which were previously unreleased, with "Baseball Diamond" being the other song.
 An accompanying music video for the track was released on June 14, 2017.
+Self-directed by the band, the video features stock footage of former President John F. Kennedy and First Lady Jacqueline Kennedy, of which a press release stated that it is a "rumination on the creation, cultivation, and confusion of narratives in media."
 B-Sides and Rarities was released on June 30, 2017, and features 14 tracks which were separately recorded within a ten-year period, from 2005 to 2015, set in a non-chronological order.
+12 of the tracks were previously released.
 In a promotional bio, the band wrote, "[B-Sides and Rarities] felt like a good step for us.
 It helped us clean the creative closet, put the past to bed, and start anew."